vb64/clan.panel.doc/doc/stronghold/defense.rst

 Tasks that are not yet available, but will become available soon, have a corresponding comment in the last column.
 This comment specifies the time remaining till the moment when the task will become available.

-The rules of creating ally coverage tasks are described in detail here.
+The rules of creating ally coverage tasks are described :doc:`in detail here <tasks.rst>`.

 Bids for covering allies
 ------------------------